 Actions on investigational files are considered major Federal actions under the National Environmental Policy Act (NEPA), and as such, may require preparation of an EA and a finding of no significant impact (FONSI) (21 CFR 511.1(b)(10), 21 CFR 25.15) or an environmental impact statement (EIS) (21 CFR 25.22) unless a categorical exclusion from the requirement to prepare an EA applies.
 For example, categorical exclusion from the requirement to prepare an EA may be possible under 21 CFR 25.33(e) for investigational studies on certain animals, if you can provide information for us to conclude that extraordinary circumstances will not exist (21 CFR 25.21).
-This should include information on animals with an IGA and the animals' containment to allow us to conclude that use and disposal of any investigational animals and their products would not have a significant impact on the human environment (see 40 CFR 1508.27 for examples of significant impacts).
-The amount and type of information needed will vary from animal to animal depending on the potential impacts they could have on the environment.
-At a minimum, we will need information to evaluate the amount and effectiveness of containment measures in place.
-We recommend that you contact us early in the development process to discuss whether your investigational animal may be eligible for a categorical exclusion under 21 CFR 25.33(e), or whether extraordinary circumstances may exist that would require preparation of at least an EA (21 CFR 25.21) and, if so, the scope of this document.
+This should include information on animals with an IGA and the animals' containment to allow us to conclude that use and disposal of any investigational animals and their products would not have a significant impact on the human environment (42 U.S.C.
+4332(2)(C); 21 CFR 25.15).